garthlester/NERDTree/README.md

 ## Features and Roadmap

-Below are the default keybindings and functions of the original NERDTree and their current state in this plugin
+Below are the default keybindings and functions of the original NERDTree for vim and their current state in this plugin.
+If you wish to set your own keybindings, the VSCode command is provided for each.

 ### File Node Mappings